mobilesfinks/puppet-symfony/README.md

 This module is not compatible with `ppa:ondrej/php5` on Ubuntu 12.04.
 Thus you cannot use v0.1.7 on Travis.

 ## Development

 For development instructions visit
 [Puppet Modules Factory](https://github.com/puppet-by-examples/puppet-modules-factory)

+## How do I test the module?

+I test the module for all supported platforms:

+* Ubuntu 12.04 - precise - ubuntu/precise32 Vagrant box
+* Ubuntu 14.04 - trusty - ubuntu/trusty32 Vagrant box

+The procedure (for each platform):

+    in Puppet Modules Factory repo
+    set platform in Vagrantfile
+    vagrant up
+    update puppet if necessary
+    sudo puppet apply -e 'include symfony'
+    run behat/phpspec tests for the applications in sample/ directory